Driving Program

 Multiple Medical Conditions Aging process

-There are two parts to the evaluation: a clinical and an on-road evaluation.
+There are two parts to the evaluation:

-• Vision screening ; depth perception, visual acuity, and peripheral vision; contrast sensitivity.
+• Vision screening: depth perception, visual acuity, peripheral vision, and contrast sensitivity

 • Upper and lower body range of motion, strength, sensation and coordination

-• Brake reaction time.
+• Brake reaction time

-• Ability to handle a vehicle with standard equipment or adaptive equipment.
+• Ability to handle a vehicle with standard equipment or adaptive equipment

 • Ability to navigate traffic situations safely